-Each year, there are roughly five-and-a-half million hospital stays for children in the United States, representing nearly one out of every six discharges from U.S. hospitals.1 The average annual growth in mean hospital costs per stay are approximately 6% to 7% for children, more than three times the rate of cost growth of any other age group.2 However, despite the significant health and financial impact of pediatric care, little information is publicly available to compare the quality of pediatric care in hospitals.
+Each year, there are 5.2 million hospital stays for children in the United States.
+The average annual growth in mean hospital costs per stay are approximately 6% to 7% for children, more than three times the rate of cost growth of any other age group.
+However, despite the significant health and financial impact of pediatric care, little information is publicly available to compare the quality of pediatric care in hospitals.